Menu toggle

 Congratulations, you've been accepted to Massachusetts Maritime Academy!
 You're about to join a community of students who are driven and who will inspire you to explore rewarding opportunities, pursue your passions, and obtain a one-of-a-kind educational experience.

-This page was created to guide you through the enrollment process up to the first day of Spring orientation on February 26, 2025.
+This page was created to guide you through the enrollment process from time of acceptance up to the first day of Spring orientation.
 Many of the required checklist items below are time sensitive and need to be completed prior to your attending orientation.
 Be sure to check this page regularly as additional content may be added.

 We're Here to Help